Pressure regulator: Reclaim diving helmets

-The depth at which most heliox breathing mixtures are used in surface-supplied diving is generally at least 5 bar above surface atmospheric pressure, and the exhaust gas from the diver must pass through a reclaim valve, which is a demand controlled back-pressure valve activated by the increase in pressure in the diver's helmet caused by diver exhalation.
+The depth at which most heliox breathing mixtures are used in surface-supplied diving is generally at least 5 bar above surface atmospheric pressure, and the exhaust gas from the diver must pass through a reclaim valve, which is a back-pressure valve activated by the increase in pressure in the diver's helmet above ambient pressure caused by diver exhalation.
 The reclaim gas hose which carries the exhaled gas back to the surface for recycling must not be at too great a pressure difference from the ambient pressure at the diver.
 An additional back-pressure regulator in this line allows finer setting of the reclaim valve for lower work of breathing at variable depths.